Welcome to the Center for Risk and Responsibility

-The Center explores the ways in which society makes choices about risk, its proper allocation, and compensation for the harm caused when risks materialize.
+The Rutgers Center for Risk and Responsibility at Rutgers Law School explores the ways in which society makes choices about risk, its proper allocation, and compensation for the harm caused when risks materialize.

-Principal activities of the Center include two events each academic year: a workshop for scholars and a conference that is broadly interdisciplinary, involving legal academics, social scientists, practicing lawyers, industry executives, and government officials, as appropriate to the topics.
+- Conferences that are broadly interdisciplinary, involving legal academics, social scientists, practicing lawyers, industry executives, and government officials, as appropriate to the topics.

-Core faculty for the Center are Professors Jay Feinman, Adam Scales, and Rick Swedloff.
+Core faculty for RCRR are Professors Jay Feinman, Adam Scales, and Rick Swedloff.